Behind the Series: Origin of Form

 Series I emerges from the quantum geometries that shape reality at its most fundamental level.
 Each piece draws inspiration from the hydrogen wave function—visualizations of probability densities that map where an electron might be.

 The pieces reflect this quantum mirroring, as living echoes; fractal translations that bring invisible structures into visible presence.
-Each image is a portal, shaped through symmetry and recursion, inviting the viewer to feel the order beneath the chaos, coherence within complexity, the form within field.
+Each image is a portal, shaped through symmetry and recursion, inviting to feel the order beneath the chaos, coherence within complexity, the form within field.

 Pink sea anemone with tentacles and dark background